 Certain types of cuisine don't seem to be represented enough in the Greater Boston area, with Greek fare certainly being one of them.
-Sure, there are plenty of Greek-owned houses of pizzas out there, but full-service restaurants that feature Greek food are not all that easy to come by.
-One such spot (and one of the very few casual Greek restaurants within the Boston city limits) can be found in Brighton Center, and it is a real hidden gem; and while Esperia Grill doesn't have the name recognition as, say, Greek Corner in North Cambridge, it is well worth going to for its exceptional food and its rather laid-back, friendly vibe.
+Sure, there are plenty of Greek-owned houses of pizzas out there, but full-service restaurants that feature Greek food are not all that easy to come by, though that seems to be changing a bit with the likes of Zo and Saloniki, both of which have recently expanded).
+One such spot (and one of the few casual Greek restaurants within the Boston city limits) can be found in Brighton Center, and it is a real hidden gem; and while Esperia Grill doesn't have the name recognition as, say, Greek Corner in North Cambridge, it is well worth going to for its exceptional food and its rather laid-back, friendly vibe.

 Esperia Grill actually used to be a house of pizza, but the owners changed it over to a sit-down Greek restaurant more than a decade ago.
 The exterior of the eatery still has a quasi-house of pizza/sub shop look to it, and sharing its squat one-story building with a Dunkin' Donuts doesn't do much to help that image.
 The interior of the restaurant, however, is warm, cozy and comfortable, with dim lighting, an attractive tile floor, tables that are spaced far apart, pictures on the walls, and a sleek counter area showing what's available behind the glass.
 Upon first glance, the counter can trick people into thinking that this is really more of a Greek cafeteria-type spot (a la New Brothers in Danvers) but it is indeed a place that has table service and doesn't have a rushed feel to it at all.